-When it is not in the enforced state, the active priority of a schedulable or a Java thread is the maximum of its base priority and any priority it has acquired due to the action of priority inversion avoidance algorithms (see the Synchronization Chapter).

-When it is in the enforced state, the active priority of a schedulable or a Java thread is the maximum of the enforced priority and any priority it has acquired due to the action of priority inversion avoidance algorithms (see the Synchronization Chapter).
+Active Priority in the enforced state, the maximum of the enforced priority and any priority a task has acquired due to the action of priority inversion avoidance algorithms (see the Synchronization Chapter); otherwise, the maximum of a task's base priority and any priority it has acquired due to the action of priority inversion avoidance algorithms.

-A processing group is a collection of schedulables whose combined execution has further execution time constraints which the scheduler uses to govern the group's execution eligibility.
+Processing Group - a collection of tasks whose combined execution has further execution time constraints which the scheduler uses to govern the group's execution eligibility.